clewisdavis/The-Joy-of-React/course-notes.md

 #### Key Rules

-- Some ruels that govern how keys should be used.
+- Some rules that govern how keys should be used.

 ##### Top level element